wso2/product-ei/product-scenarios/2-Bridging systems that communicate in different protocols/2.2-JMS to HTTP protocol translation - EI as JMS consumer/2.2.1- Listen to a JMS queue, consume messages, and send them to a HTTP back-end service/readme.md

 ## Supported versions

 ## Pre-requisites

-    -Configure WSO2 ESB with Apache ActiveMQ, and set up the JMS listener.
+    - Configure WSO2 ESB with Apache ActiveMQ, and set up the JMS listener.
 For instructions, see [Configure with ActiveMQ](https://docs.wso2.com/display/ESB500/Configure+with+ActiveMQ).
-    -Start the ESB server.
+    - Start the ESB server.

 ## Development guidelines